kharrison/ScaledFont/Sources/ScaledFont/ScaledFont.docc/StyleDictionary.md

 + `fontName`: A `String` which is the font name.
 + `fontSize`: A number which is the point size to use at the `.large` (base) content size.

+If you're not sure which font sizes to use for each style refer to the typography section of the [Apple Human Interface Guidelines for iOS](https://developer.apple.com/design/human-interface-guidelines/ios/visual-design/typography/).
+It lists the font metrics Apple uses for the default San Francisco font.

 For example, to use a 17 pt Noteworthy-Bold font for the `.headline` style at the `.large` content size:

 ```